 FAQs: Common Questions About Drones

-What are drones mainly used for today?
+What are drones used for?

-How do drones stay stable in the air?
+How do drones stay stable?

 What limits drone flight time?